 NCFF is committed to providing education in the best practices and techniques of the sport, including, but not limited to fly tying, casting, and fish and water conservation.
 Our members are committed to maintaining a current membership in the Fly Fishers International (FFI).

 Traditionally, fly fishing has been looked upon as a sport devoted only to the fine art of angling for trout.
 However, with the latest technologies and equipment, along with access to the many fisheries worldwide, NCFF supports and promotes fly angling for all fresh and salt water species.

-The North Coast Fly Fishers (NCFF) is a charter club of the Federation of Fly Fishers (FFF).
+The North Coast Fly Fishers (NCFF) is a charter club of the FFI.
 Its purpose is to promote fly fishing as the most enjoyable and sporting method of fishing.

 Outings are held several times a year at local, area, national, and international sites, such as Rockwell Springs Trout Club in Castalia Ohio, Elk Springs Resort in West Virginia, the Grand River in Ontario, Canada, and the Grand River in Lake and Ashtabula counties, Ohio.

 New members are invited to share in the vast knowledge of the members by joining the club, participating in learning, enjoying fly fishing, and helping preserve the natural habitat of the fisheries we enjoy.
 Learn more about our history here.